Discrete defect plasticity and implications for dissipation: Continuum mechanics and a negative dissipation rate

 \section{Continuum mechanics and a negative dissipation rate}

-Violation of the Clausius-Duhem inequality has been seen in atomistic simulations, for example \cite{Ayton01}, in macro scale discrete particle simulations of a granular solid \citep{Ostoja20}, and in experiment, for example \cite{Wang10}.
+Violation of the Clausius-Duhem inequality over a small region and for a short time has been seen in atomistic simulations, for example \cite{Ayton01}, in macro scale discrete particle simulations of a granular solid \citep{Ostoja20}, and in experiment, for example \cite{Wang10}.
 In this regard it is worth noting that molecular dynamics calculations involve an adjustable length scale parameter, typically the particle spacing.
 While that spacing is regarded as an atomic spacing that is set to be of the order of Angstroms and all other material quantities have a length scale that is relative to that set value.
 The qualitative features that emerge from the molecular dynamics calculations would hold if the length scale were identified with a larger length scale, of the order of meters or kilometers.
-Indeed, the analyses of \cite{Ostoja20} were for two-dimensional Couette flow of continuum scale elastic particles interacting via a Hookean contact relation and illustrate that violation of the Clausius-Duhem inequality arises from fluctuations associated with discrete events regardless of absolute size.
+Indeed, the analyses of \cite{Ostoja20} were for two-dimensional Couette flow of continuum scale elastic particles interacting via a Hookean contact relation and illustrate that a local violation of the Clausius-Duhem inequality can be associated with discrete events regardless of absolute size.

-The extent, if any, to which a violation of the Clausius-Duhem inequality is relevant for discrete defect plasticity remains to be determined.
+The extent, if any, to which a local violation of the Clausius-Duhem inequality is relevant for discrete defect plasticity remains to be determined.
 However, discrete defects events such as STZ activation, phase transformation, etc. can involve relatively few discrete entities, take place over relatively short times and can be influenced by fluctuations.
 In this context, ``large'' and ``small'' are reasonably associated with the number of discrete entities involved in a discrete defect plasticity event.
 What is a ``long time'' and what is a ``short time'' are not so clear.

-Typically, in formulating continuum constitutive relations, the form and parameters of a constitutive relation are chosen so that the Clausius-Duhem inequality is satisfied for all processes and for all times.
-In Section~\ref{sub1d} we explore, in a simple one-dimensional continuum mechanics context, the consequences of violating the Clausius-Duhem inequality locally, i.e. having a local negative dissipation rate.
+Typically, in formulating continuum constitutive relations, the form and parameters of a constitutive relation are chosen to satisfy the Coleman-Noll postulate \citep{CN64} so that the Clausius-Duhem inequality is satisfied for all regions of a body and for all time.
+In Section~\ref{sub1d} we explore, in a simple one-dimensional continuum mechanics context, the consequences of violating the Coleman-Noll postulate \citep{CN64}, i.e. in a purely mechanical framework having a local negative dissipation rate over a small region and for a small time.
+Note that even if there is justification in some circumstances for adding a sufficiently positive $\dot{s} \Theta$ term so that the Clausius-Duhem inequality is satisfied at each point, the challenge of carrying out a stable mechanical calculation with a negative dissipation rate remains.